The-Craft-Podcast/episodes/guides/umar_jamil.md

 ## Draft Pre-Show Social Media Posts

-### Twitter
+### Pre-Show Twitter

 🚀 Excited to sit down with Umar Jamil (@hkproj) for an upcoming episode of The Craft podcast!
 We'll explore his journey from teenage coding prodigy to AI YouTube educator.
 Get ready for some deep insights on mastering technology. 🧠 Episode drops Nov 8th. #TechPodcast #AI #Innovations

 🔜 <https://www.youtube.com/@thecraftpodcast>

-### LinkedIn
+### Pre-Show LinkedIn

 Looking forward to interviewing Umar Jamil, a trailblazer in AI and machine learning, for The Craft podcast.
 We will be discussing his remarkable path from a young software developer to becoming an influential voice in AI education.
 Join us on Nov 8th for a deep dive into his personal and professional growth in the tech world.

 📆 Save the date: Nov 8th
 🎙️ Anticipate the conversation: <https://www.youtube.com/@thecraftpodcast>

-#TheCraftPodcast #MachineLearning #TechEducation #FutureOfAI #Leadership
+Tags:  #TheCraftPodcast #MachineLearning #TechEducation #FutureOfAI #Leadership

 ## Draft Post-Show Social Media Posts

-### Twitter
+### Post-Show Twitter

 {TWITTER_POST_SHOW_DRAFT}

-### LinkedIn
+### Post-Show LinkedIn

 {LINKEDIN_POST_SHOW_DRAFT}